Hardening the electric system

 Where the work is happening

-Nearly one-third of our powerlines are in high fire-risk areas.
-We are targeting work on the highest risk lines.
-In 2022, we will harden 470 miles of powerlines.
+Nearly one-third of our electric lines are in high fire-risk areas.
+We are prioritizing work on the highest risk lines.
+In 2023, we will harden 420 miles.

-System hardening is how we describe the installation of equipment designed and built to be more resistant to severe weather and wildfire risk.
+System hardening is how we describe the installation of equipment designed and built to be more resistant to severe weather and to reduce wildfire risk.
 This work may include:

 - Installing stronger and more resilient poles